 Are you hesitating to adopt a greyhound thinking whether he will be affectionate or wanna make your calm greyhound a more cuddly one?
 Here’s a perfect answer on whether Greyhounds like to cuddle.

-Do greyhounds like to cuddle?
-Yes.
 Greyhounds are normally like to cuddle and affectionate creatures.
 But cuddle, affectionate nature mainly depends on the individual.
-Greyhounds want to show their affection by nuzzling, back rubs, gently grasping, licking hand, sleep with the owner in the bed.
+They try to show their affection by nuzzling, back rubs, gently grasping, licking hands, nudging, leaning, eye contacting, and sleeping with the owner in the bed.

 Table of Contents